UCL/research-computing-with-cpp/01cpp/sec02Git.md

 * Create new empty repository - CPPCW1
 * Ensure it is a [private repository - free](https://www.ucl.ac.uk/isd/services/research-it/research-software/github/github-signup/)
 * Find project of interest - try cloning it
+* Find project of interest - try forking it